-Nigel Havers was born in November 1951 in Edmonton, London and is son of controversial Attorney General Michael Havers.
-Havers attended the Arts Educational School despite family tradition of attending Eton.
+Born in London in 1951, Nigel Havers attended the Arts Educational School despite family tradition of attending Eton.
 He later went on to work for the Prospect Theatre Company.

 Since 2007, Havers has appeared in many pantomime roles.
 He started his pantomime career in Cinderella at the Richmond Theatre where he played Baron Hardup.
-The following year Havers played Abanazar in Aladdin at the Yvonne Arnaud Theatre.
-Twice he has performed in Jack and the Beanstalk, 2009, 2012, the latter performing alongside Lee Mead and Julian Clary at the Mayflower theatre.
-Havers has been a part of a pantomime every year since 2007, performing in many parts of the UK including Dick Whittington at the Birmingham Hippodrome 2010, and also at the Swindon Wyvern Theatre 2014.
-Robin Hood at the Theatre Royal, Plymouth 2013, and the Importance of Being Earnest at the Harold Pinter Theatre 2012 and the Theatre Royal, Glasgow 2015.
+The following year, Havers played Abanazar in Aladdin at the Yvonne Arnaud Theatre.
+Twice he has performed in Jack and the Beanstalk, the latter performing alongside Lee Mead and Julian Clary at the Mayflower Theatre in Southampton.

 In plays, Havers has starred in Art, See You Next Tuesday and Ricochet.
 In 2012, Havers starred in The Importance of Being Earnest at the Harold Pinter Theatre.

 Outside theatre, Havers is best known for his television acting, most famously as Lewis Archer in Coronation Street and Dr. Tom Latimer in Don't Wait Up.
 More recently, Havers has been in London Palladium pantomimes, alongside Paul O’Grady and Amanda Holden.